 Graphic design was where Tracey began her artistic career on Norfolk Island, and then in London and Australia.
-A move to Noosa Heads led to her capturing the beauties of the quiet rivers in water colours and after a successful seven year career as a full time artist, she returned to Norfolk Island.
-There she and a fellow local artist set up Gallery Guava to showcase their work and others, inspired by the nature, heritage and culture of Norfolk.
+A move to Noosa Heads led to her capturing the beauty of wooden boats on the quiet Noosa River in water colours and after a successful seven year stint there as a full time artist, she returned to Norfolk Island.
+There she and a fellow local artist Sue Draper set up Gallery Guava to showcase their work and others, inspired by the nature, heritage and culture of Norfolk.

-In addition to being commissioned to paint the Cyclorama, Tracey has illustrated Norfolk Island books on island themes, most recently a book for children released in February 2015.
-She is one of a handful of artists who paint original works for Norfolk Island’s Philatelic department.
+In addition to being commissioned to paint the Cyclorama, Tracey has illustrated Norfolk Island books on island themes and a number of books for children.
+She is one of a handful of artists who has painted original works for Norfolk Island’s Philatelic department.
 Her stamp series include butterflies, native and exotic birds, Polynesian exploration, Norfolk’s whaling and stevedoring industries and of course, wooden boats of Norfolk.

-Tracey has won numerous art competitions, most recently, the 2015 poster design for the Australian Wooden Boat Festival in Hobart, where she exhibited a series of watercolours.
+Tracey has won numerous art competitions and has been enjoying spending time away from the island to paint and exhibit her work.
+Most recently on Waiheke Island, New Zealand where she exhibited a series of acrylic paintings on reclaimed wood.
+She also exhibited a collection of wooden boat paintings at the the Australian Wooden Boat Festival in Hobart.
 Following that exhibition she was invited to become a member of the prestigious Australian Society of Marine Artists.
 After more than 20 years working as a full time artist her body of work is extensive and is held in private collections around the world.
 Her original works and limited edition prints are available from Gallery Guava, Norfolk Island and via this website.